Section A: Section of the Institute for Operations Research and the Management Sciences

 Article II: Purpose

-The major purposes for the the Society are:
+The major purposes for the Society shall be:

 - To provide a continuing focus within INFORMS on the topic of health applications, with the aim of identifying current and potential problems and contributions to their solutions.